OISF/suricata/doc/userguide/capture-hardware/napatech.rst

 Now edit the suricata.yaml file to configure the maximum number of streams to use.
 If you plan on using the load distribution (RSS - like) feature in the Napatech accelerator, then the list should contain the same number of streams as host buffers defined in ntservice.ini::

+Note: hba is useful only when a stream is shared with another application.
+When hba is enabled packets will be dropped (i.e. not delivered to suricata) when the host-buffer utilization reaches the high-water mark indicated by the hba value.
+This insures that, should suricata get behind in it's packet processing, the other application will still receive all of the packets.
+If this is enabled without another application sharing the stream it will result in sub-optimal packet buffering.

 	Napatech:
 		# The Host Buffer Allowance for all streams
 		# (-1 = OFF, 1 - 100 = percentage of the host buffer that can be held back)
+                # This may be enabled when sharing streams with another application.
+                # Otherwise, it should be turned off.
 		hba: -1

 		# use_all_streams set to "yes" will query the Napatech service for all configured